- Financial Readiness

 The Consumer Affairs Office offers many services to include:

-We offer assistance to commercial and home based businesses and their authorized agents interested in conducting business on Fort Hood by:
+We offer assistance to commercial businesses and their authorized agents interested in conducting business on Fort Hood by:

 Command Financial Specialist Program (CFSP)